 The Night Owl’s Night Vision

 I learned from the sleep experiment that I sleep best when I sleep less than seven hours at a time.
-Hence, I decided to change to sleep schedule so that I go to bed a bit later than Erin, usually around midnight, and wake along with her at seven in the morning.
+Hence, I decided to change my sleep schedule so that I go to bed a bit later than Erin, usually around midnight, and wake along with her at seven in the morning.

-My smartphones built-in flashlight application comes in handy here.
-Using this app, the LED-flash from the smartphone is turned into a normal LED-flashlight which helps me to find my way to bed without waking Erin.
+My smartphone’s built-in flashlight application comes in handy here.
+Using this app, the LED flash from the smartphone is turned into a normal LED flashlight which helps me to find my way to bed without waking Erin.